search

 Properties:

-This circuit with a length of 17.4 km and 940 hm leads over forest roads and in pathless terrain to the Habichleralmen.
-The unmarked hunting trails are hardly recognizable, the tour is very strenuous, a brisk progress is almost impossible.
-Not an easy tour, something for individualists who like to search for the way!
+This circular route with a length of 17.4 km and 940 m of elevation gain leads over forest roads and pathless terrain to the Habichleralm.
+The unmarked hunting paths are hardly visible, the route is very strenuous, and it is almost impossible to make rapid progress.
+Not an easy route, something for individualists who like to look for the way!

 Directions:

-Start of the tour is the train station Reichraming, which is located on the left at the beginning of the village.
-You cross the rails at a nearby underpass and run the Heinzel road about 4.1 km, above the power plant Großraming you branch off to a meadow.
-Here it goes straight up towards the forest, which one climbs pathless and very steep in the Direttissima.
-At the top of the Habichleralm, keep left along the Fortstraße until after 300m a trail leads right into the forest.
+The start of the route is the Reichraming train station, which is located to the left at the entrance to town.
+You cross the rails at a nearby underpass and walk along Heinzel Street for about 4.1 km.
+Above the Großraming power plant, you turn off onto a meadow.
+Here, you go straight uphill towards the forest, which you ascend pathlessly and very steeply in a direct line.
+Once you reach the Habichleralm, keep left along the forest road until after 300 m a path leads right into the forest.

-As an alternative, you can also walk along the forest road, which then branches off into the forest after 2 km.
-On the left opens a magnificent view of the Dürrensteigkamm, of which the Almkogel is the highest peak.
-I can only recommend the forest road because, as it soon turns out, the terrain around the Brunntalmauer is very strenuous and difficult to progress.
-Steps and paths are only recognizable with a lot of imagination, dead wood, windthrow and a lot of brushwood make a speedy progress impossible.
-Sometimes you pass a marking or sparsely existing Steinmanderln, which give hope to be on the right path.
+Alternatively, you can also take the forest road, which then turns into the forest after 2 km.
+To the left, there is a magnificent view of the Dürrensteig ridge, of which Almkogel is the highest peak.
+I can only recommend the forest road, as it soon becomes clear that the terrain around Brunntalmauer is very strenuous and difficult to progress through.
+Paths are only visible with a lot of imagination; deadwood, windthrow, and a lot of underbrush make rapid progress impossible.
+Sometimes you pass a marker or sparsely placed cairns that give hope of being on the right path.

-Once you reach a small saddle between Brunntalmauer and Fahrenberg, the trail only goes downhill through the woods, past rock towers until you reach a forest road again.
-From here it is still a good 9 km run through the Niglgraben, to the train station Reichraming.
+After reaching a small saddle between Brunntalmauer and Fahrenberg, the route then only goes downhill through the woods, past rock towers until you reach a forest road again.
+From here, it is a good 9 km run through the Niglgraben back to Reichraming train station.

 Tip:

-very strenuous, partly very steep and pathless terrain, densely wooded forest sections.
+Very strenuous, as the terrain is partly very steep and pathless, densely wooded forest areas.

 Safety guidelines: